 The 59,000 square foot Recreation Center, designed with high standards for sustainable building methods, houses state-of-the-art aerobic equipment, a climbing wall, exercise and dance studios, two gyms, a large weight lifting and machine area, locker rooms and a spa.
 Known as a ” building that teaches,” the Environmental Technology Center is a demonstration of sustainable architecture and energy efficiency that results in it consuming only 50% of the energy of similar structures.

-Fully opening this fall, the Green Music Center has been designed to become one of the great concert halls of the world and is modeled after Seiji Ozawa Hall at Tanglewood in Massachusetts (the summer home of the Boston Symphony Orchestra).
+The Green Music Center was designed to become one of the great concert halls of the world and is modeled after Seiji Ozawa Hall at Tanglewood in Massachusetts (the summer home of the Boston Symphony Orchestra).

 The Cerent Engineering Science Laboratories house state-of-the-art equipment for research and teaching in computer and engineering sciences and students have unique opportunities to work with high tech companies in the area.

-The university also owns and operates the411-acre Fairfield Osborn Preserve nearby and the 3,200 acre Galbreath Wildland Preserve in Mendocino County.
+The university also owns and operates the 450-acre Fairfield Osborn Preserve nearby and the 3,200 acre Galbreath Wildland Preserve in Mendocino County.
 Both offer major opportunities for research in the natural sciences rare for students.

 The University offers 9 credential programs and eight undergraduate and graduate certificate programs.
 Basic teaching credential programs in education include multiple subject, multiple subject BCLAD, single subject, administrative services, reading/language arts (certificate or specialist), special education (mild/moderate or moderate/severe), pupil personnel services (via the Counseling Department).